Problems With Security Software:

 - Go to the Device Manager (Windows) and 'disable' then 're-enable' the 'SafeNet USB SuperPro/UltraPro' device in the Device Manager.
 This suggestion is only applicable if a USB dongle is being used.

-NOTE: Some of our customers found it necessary to completely remove the Sophos software from their computer, before all their printing issues were resolved.
+NOTE: Some of our customers found it necessary to completely remove the Sophos software from their computer before all their printing issues were resolved, and a reinstall of SoftRIP is recommended afterwards (No uninstall is necessary, only a reinstall).